 - A) Policy Statement

 - B) Relationships Education

 - C) Aim of the Policy

 - D) Delivery of Relationships, Sex and Health Education

 - E) Roles and Responsibilities

 - F) Inclusion and Differentiation

 - G) Relationships Education and Safeguarding

 - H) Monitoring and Evaluating Policy Practise

-- Assessment
+- I) Assessment

 - J) Monitoring and Evaluation

 - K) The Curriculum

 - L) Female Genital Mutilation (FGM)

 - M) Parental Involvement

 - N) Procedures for being excused from Relationships and Sex Education (RSE)

 - O) Review

+- P) Appendices

 Article 2: The Convention applies to all children, whatever their race, religion or abilities; whatever they think or day, whatever type of family they come from.
 Article 6: Children have the right to grow and develop.
 Article 12: Children have the right to give opinions and for adults to listen and take it seriously.
 They should have respect for other opinions and to listen to them carefully.
 Article 13: Every child has the right to find out and share information.

-Article 15: Children have the right to meet others.

-Article 19: Children have the right to be protected.

-Article 28: Children have the right to an education.

-Article 29: All children have the right to be the best they can be.
+Article 15: Children have the right to be protected.
+Article 19: Children have the right to an education.
+Article 28: Children have the right to be the best they can be.

-Reviewing Committee: Full Governing Body

-Reviewed and ratified: Draft version: November 2023

-Term of Review: Annually

-Date of next review: November 2024
+Reviewing Committee: Full Governing Body Reviewed and ratified: 11th November 2024 Term of Review: Annually Date of next review: November 2025

+Key guidance and Legislation

 All schools must provide a curriculum which 'promotes the spiritual, moral, cultural, mental and physical development of pupils at the school and of society, and prepares pupils at the school for the opportunities, responsibilities and experiences of later life.'
-(Education Act 2002 and Academies Act 2010)

-Under the Children Act 2004 maintained schools also have a statutory duty to promote children and young people's well-being.
+(Education Act 2002 and Academies Act 2010) Under the Children Act 2004 maintained schools also have a statutory duty to promote children and young people's well-being.

 Under the Equality Act 2010 schools are expected to ensure that those with protected characteristics are not discriminated against and are given equality of opportunity.
 'Working together to safeguard children' 2018 and 'Keeping children safe in education' 2018 DfE draft statutory Guidance on RSE, Relationships and Health Education - to be implemented from 2020.